 A hockey intellect whose relentless defensive play defined an era in Buffalo before becoming a respected coaching mind across North America and Europe.

-Craig Ramsay's hockey life is a testament to the value of consistency and hockey IQ over flash.
-For 14 seasons, he was the defensive conscience of the high-flying Buffalo Sabres, a left winger whose genius wasn't in scoring but in preventing goals.
-He formed one half of the legendary 'Checkline' with Don Luce, a duo tasked with shutting down the league's most potent stars, which they did with a blend of anticipation, positioning, and relentless effort.
-Ramsay's remarkable durability—he played 776 consecutive games—underscored his reliability.
-After hanging up his skates, his analytical mind found a natural home behind the bench.
-He served as a head coach and assistant for multiple NHL teams, known for teaching detailed defensive structure.
-His late-career chapter saw him revitalize Slovakian national hockey, leading the team to historic finishes at the World Championships and the Olympics, proving his understanding of the game was truly universal.
+Craig Ramsay played 776 consecutive NHL games for the Buffalo Sabres, a testament to his durability and reliability.
+For 14 seasons, he was the defensive conscience of the high-flying Sabres, a left winger whose genius lay not in scoring but in preventing goals.
+He formed one half of the 'Checkline' with Don Luce, a duo tasked with shutting down the league's most potent stars through anticipation, positioning, and relentless effort.
+After retiring, his analytical mind found a home behind the bench.
+He served as head coach and assistant for multiple NHL teams, teaching detailed defensive structure.
+Later, he revitalized Slovakian national hockey, leading the team to historic finishes at the World Championships and the Olympics, proving his understanding of the game was universal.

 1946–1964